Concrete Stain Colors – Solid and Semi-Transparent

 Water-Based Semi-Transparent Concrete Stains

 Firstly, The result achieved the below concrete stain colors with Surecrete’s Eco-Stain, a water-based semi-transparent concrete stain floor concrete color.
-These stain colors are applied on gray concrete with stain applied at full strength, no dilution with two applications, and is sealed with a penetrating color-enhancing sealer.
+These stain colors are applied on gray concrete with stain applied at full strength, no dilution with two applications, and are sealed with a penetrating color-enhancing sealer.

 Acid-Based Semi-Transparent Concrete Stain Color